Subaru Forester hybrid costs, insurance, warranty & tax

 - 2MPG & CO2 emissionsYou’d expect better efficiency despite the Subaru Forester e-Boxer hybrid's size and off-road credentials

-- 3Running costs - currently readingThe Subaru Forester e-Boxer hybrid's five-year warranty and reputation for reliability are big incentives, but company-car and other tax costs are high
+- 3Running costs & insurance - currently readingThe Subaru Forester e-Boxer hybrid's five-year warranty and reputation for reliability are big incentives, but company-car and other tax costs are high

 - 4Engines, drive & performancePerformance is a bit weak on the road, but once you head off it, the Subaru Forester e-Boxer hybrid is king of this class